We’re constantly receiving comments such as:

 - “Are whole wheat cereals any good?”

-- “Cereal is my biggest downfall, what can I do?”
+- “Cereal with maple syrup is my biggest downfall, what can I do?”

 - “I don’t always want eggs, are there any cereals I can eat?”